oVirt/ovirt-site/source/release/4.1.7/index.html.md

 #### VDSM

- - [BZ 1490810](https://bugzilla.redhat.com/1490810) <b>print task list to log in TooManyTasks issue</b><br>Feature: To make the troubleshooting easier, emit in the logs a dump of pending tasks when the Vdsm Executor queue is full.<br><br>Reason: Vdsm performs periodic monitoring and periodic maintenance task using one async executor, based on a thread pool.
-If operations becomes too slow or blocks, the internal queue becomes full and the periodic operations are no longer performed.
-The "TooManyTasks" exception can be seen in the logs.
-In those circumstances, to make it easier understand what Vdsm was attempting, Vdsm dumps the content of the executor queue in the logs.<br><br>Result: new warning added in the logs.
-The warning is throttled, meaning that it is emitted the first time it happens, and at most once every ten seconds.
+ - [BZ 1490810](https://bugzilla.redhat.com/1490810) <b>print task list to log in TooManyTasks issue</b><br>Previously, while VDSM performed periodic monitoring and maintenance tasks, operations would occasionally become too slow or even become blocked.
+In this case, the internal queue became full and the periodic operations were no longer performed.
+A "TooManyTasks" warning  appeared in the log files at a maximum rate of once every 10 seconds.<br><br>In this release, if VDSM cannot perform its periodic operations, in addition to issuing a warning in the log files, VDSM also dumps the contents of the queue into the logs.

 #### oVirt Engine Metrics